iamaaditya/iamaaditya.github.io/notes/research/index.md

 ## Burning thoughts
  * Distributed representation (of features)
-   > Can you learn X, Y, and detect X + Y ?
+   > Can you learn X, Y and detect X + Y ?
  * Can you tell the difference between an artificially generated image and a real image ?
 (Generative image models : <http://arxiv.org/abs/1506.05751> )
  * Saliency map and guided backpropagation <https://github.com/Lasagne/Recipes/blob/master/examples/Saliency%20Maps%20and%20Guided%20Backpropagation.ipynb>